ManuelPepe129/biglab2-csms/README.md

 ### __Login__

+URL: `/api/sessions`

-- POST `/api/sessions`
+HTTP Method: POST

-  - Description: authenticate the user who is trying to login
+Description: authenticate the user who is trying to login

-  - Request body: credentials of the user who is trying to login
+Request body: credentials of the user who is trying to login

   ```
   {